ip-num-tools/ristex/README.md

       ,FR)
 ```

-Initiate the parse by parsing the first country code, then parse the second country code
+Initiate the parse by parsing the first country code, then parse the second country code:

 ```
 scala> (RecordLines.Standard.firstCountryCode ~> RecordLines.Standard.nextCountryCode).parseOnly(input)